 In addition, you will need to notify the National Visa Center (NVC) of your plans, after paying your immigrant visa processing fee.
 This is the agency that handles your case after USCIS approves the I-130.
 Contact it via email at [email protected].

 By doing this, the NVC will make sure to schedule your immigrant visa interview only after USCIS has made a decision on your provisional stateside waiver application.
 Failing to notify NVC could result in your case being scheduled for interview at a U.S. embassy or consulate abroad before you are ready.
-If NVC hsas already scheduled your visa appointment before you have a chance to contact it, you must notify the consulate at which your appointment is scheduled to let it know you'll be applying for the provisional waiver and to ask that your interview be postponed until you get back in touch to say that USCIS has made a decision on your application.
+If NVC has already scheduled your visa appointment before you have a chance to contact it, you must notify the consulate at which your appointment is scheduled to let it know you'll be applying for the provisional waiver and to ask that your interview be postponed until you get back in touch to say that USCIS has made a decision on your application.

 The biometrics requirement means you will be fingerprinted, and your name and prints run through an FBI database to check for a criminal and immigration enforcement record.
 If there's a chance this will turn up negative information, consult a lawyer before going any further.
 There's no indication that DHS will use this as a way to find and arrest undocumented immigrants, however—they point out that their current enforcement priorities are geared toward removing people without close family members, or are national security risks or public safety threats.

 The form for requesting a provisional stateside waiver is USCIS Form I-601A.
 It is available in the Forms section of the USCIS website.
-See "Filling Out Form I-601A to Request a Provisional Waiver" for tips on what this form will ask of you.
+See Filling Out Form I-601A to Request a Provisional Waiver for tips on answering what this form will ask of you.

 In addition to the form and fee, you will need to provide proof of your eligibility, and documents showing that you merit the waiver as a matter of discretion.
 USCIS requires that you provide the following:

-If you're wondering what extreme hardship is, exactly, you might find the following DHS statement interesting, found within the provisional waiver announcement: “extreme hardship is not a definable term and elements to establish extreme hardship are dependent upon the facts and circumstances of each case."
-See Nolo’s article, “What Are the Chances That My I-601 Waiver Will Be Granted?” for further tips on proving extreme hardship.
+If you're wondering what extreme hardship is, exactly, you might find the following DHS statement interesting, found within the original provisional waiver announcement: "Extreme hardship is not a definable term and elements to establish extreme hardship are dependent upon the facts and circumstances of each case."
+See What Are the Chances That My I-601 Waiver Will Be Granted? for tips on proving extreme hardship.